geldmacher/Cake-to-CoinTracking-Converter/README.md

 ## Options

-- `--cake-csv` - Path to Cake CSV
+- `--cake-csv` - Path to Cake CSV.
-- `--ct-csv` - Path to CoinTracking CSV
+- `--ct-csv` - Path to CoinTracking CSV.
+Creates one, if is is not existing.
 - `--language` (optional) - Used language for CoinTracking import file.
 "DE" and "EN" are supported.
-Default is "EN"
+Default is "EN".
-- `--use-cake-fiat-valuation` (optional) - Use the FIAT transaction valuation from Cake CSV import instead of the valuation data from CoinTracking (Keep in mind that your CoinTracking account currency should match your exported transaction valutation currency from Cake)
+- `--use-cointracking-fiat-valuation` (optional) - Use the FIAT transaction valuation from CoinTracking instead of the valuation data from Cake.

 ## Supported Cake operations